-Valentine’s Day may have come and gone but that’s no reason to show your self and your back some love.
+Valentine’s Day may have come and gone but that’s no reason to show your back some love (and yourself!).
 At Homewood Chiropractic Clinic in Fareham our chiropractors have put together some self care tips that will help you improve the health of your back and avoid an unexpected trip to our clinic.

 Improve The Way You Sleep

 The structures in the spine use the time you spend sleeping to rejuvenate.
 The spine will decompress as you rest, allowing the intervertebral discs to rehydrate and get ready for the day ahead.
 The body will also attempt to repair any damage to the back’s muscles, ligaments, and other tissues.